-- 4.4 PSIAS Standard 1100 states that the Chief Internal Auditor must report to a level within the organisation that allows the internal audit activity to fulfil its responsibilities.
-The Chief Internal Auditor will confirm to the Audit Committee, at least annually, the organisational independence of the internal audit activity. - 4.5 Organisational independence is effectively achieved when the Chief Internal Auditor reports functionally to the Audit Committee.
-The Audit Committee is required to: - approve the Internal Audit Charter; - approve the risk based Internal Audit Plan;

-- approve the internal audit budget and resource plan; - receive communications from the Chief Internal Auditor on the internal audit activity's performance relative to its plan and other matters; - make appropriate enquiries of management and the Chief Internal Auditor to determine whether there are inappropriate scopes or resource limitations. - 4.6 Members of the Audit Team annually declare any potential conflicts of interests and do not participate in any activity or relationship that may impair or be presumed to impair their unbiased assessment.
+- 4.5 PSIAS Standard 1100 states that the Chief Internal Auditor must report to a level within the organisation that allows the internal audit activity to fulfil its responsibilities.
+The Chief Internal Auditor will confirm to the Governance and Audit Committee, at least annually, the organisational independence of the internal audit activity. - 4.6 Organisational independence is effectively achieved when the Chief Internal Auditor reports functionally to the Governance and Audit Committee.
+The Governance and Audit Committee is required to: - approve the Internal Audit Charter; - approve the risk based Internal Audit Plan; - receive communications from the Chief Internal Auditor on the internal audit activity's performance relative to its plan and other matters; - make appropriate enquiries of management and the Chief Internal Auditor to determine whether there are inappropriate scopes or resource limitations. - 4.7 Members of the Internal Audit Team annually declare any potential conflicts of interests and do not participate in any activity or relationship that may impair or be presumed to impair their unbiased assessment. - 4.8 Where Internal Audit provide consultancy services, the work will be organised in ways to ensure independence will not be impaired where they subsequently audit that area.